zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_01_en-US_THE_ARCHITECTURE_OF_RESONANCE.md

 3. The system must "choose" among states
 4. Choices have differential consequences for the system's persistence

-In the early universe—homogeneous, dense, near-equilibrium—there was no need for intelligence.
+In the early universe, homogeneous, dense, near-equilibrium—there was no need for intelligence.
 The universe was simple.
 It faced no decisions.

 As symmetries broke and structures formed, decision spaces emerged.
 Organisms began to face genuine alternatives: fight or flee, eat this or that, mate now or later.
 Intelligence evolved as the capacity to navigate these alternatives effectively.